stelladown/Tacotron2AutoTrim/README.md

        git clone https://github.com/gabcodedev/Tacotron2AutoTrim.git

-Once the repository is cloned into your computer, replace "anything.mp3" located in "input" folder with your input audio files and delete "0.wav" located in "output/wavs" folder.
-These empty files are added to the repository because git doesn't track empty folders.
+Once the repository is cloned into your computer, replace "anything.mp3" located in "input" folder with your input audio files.

 2. Install requirements.